 LASC is notified electronically of your arrival through your SEVIS record.
 BE PREPARED!
 It is to your advantage to know what to expect and to be mindful of what occurs at the port of entry.
 Immigration inspectors see many people in the course of a day, and mistakes can be made.
 Some inspectors may be less familiar with student documents than others.
 Having your documents processed properly at the time you arrive is extremely important.
 The I-94 card does not appear significant, but is the most important immigration document you will possess.
 It is the only document with a record of the status in which you were admitted to the United States, the date on which you entered, and at which port of entry.
-The I-94 is an important form.
-We recommend that you make two photocopies of both sides of the form; one to carry with you in your wallet, and the other to keep separately in case you need to replace it.
-Often, the immigration officer will staple it into your passport.
-Be aware that if you don't get a red immigration stamp on your I-20, it may present difficulties when applying for a Social Security number (SSN) or a NC State driver's license.
+In order to increase efficiency, reduce operating costs and streamline the admissions process, U.S. Customs and Border Protection has automated Form I-94 at air and sea ports of entry.
+The paper form will no longer be provided to a traveler upon arrival, except in limited circumstances.
+The traveler will be provided with a CBP admission stamp on their travel document.
+If a traveler needs a copy of their I-94 (record of admission) for verification of alien registration, immigration status or employment authorization, it can be obtained from. www.cbp.gov/l94.